gannawag/gannawag.github.io/docs/_posts/2023-02-14-scikitlearn-search-over-parameters-and-models.md

       #add best of each model to list
       model_score_list.append(clf.best_score_)
       model_list.append(clf.best_estimator_)

+I use a grouped cross validation to keep groups together, but the approach works for more traditional cross validation.

+Finally, choose the best model+parameter tuple and plot the ROC for that set.

     #combine model list and model scores into one dict
     model_dict = dict(zip(model_list, model_score_list))